npat-efault/picocom/picocom.1.md

 - Replace every CR character with CR and LF when echoing to the terminal (if local-echo is enabled).

+# TELNET AND RFC2217 SUPPORT

+Picocom can be compiled with Telnet and RFC2217 support.
+This facilitates accessing remote ports through TCP connections using the Telnet protocol, and configuring and controling them (e.g. changing their settings or the status of the modem-control lines) using the COMPORT protocol option described in RFC2217.
+To test if support for Telnet and RFC2217 has been compiled-in your picocom binary, run with **--help** and observe the first few lines of output.
+The use of a remote port is specified like this:

+    picocom --telnet --baud 9600 host,8888

+for more see the **--telnet** option.
+When picocom is used with a remote port its behavior is, for the most part, the same as if the port was local, with the following limitations and differences:

+- You cannot use the **C-s** (send file) and **C-r** (received file) commands.
+This is a known limitation that may be fixed in the future.

+- The **--noreset** and **--hangup** options, are meaningless and, therefore, not allowed.
+Whether the remote port will be reset to its original settings when picocom terminates (and disconnects from it), and whether the modem control lines will be reset, is something controlled by the remote access server.
+Some servers reset their ports when the client disconnects, other don't, other are per-port configurable.
+RFC2217, indicates that a server *should* reset and hangup its port when the client disconnects.
+Similarly the **C-x** (Exit) and **C-q** (Quit) commands, do the same thing.

+- The **--noinit** option works as expected.
+Actually, by running picocom with **--noinit** you can connect to port servers that do not support the COMPORT (RFC2217) remote port configuration option, but only support plain Telnet.
+Without the **--noinit** option this is not possible, for obvious reasons.
+When picocom is run without **--noinit** it first configures the remote port to the requested settings (given in the command-line or the picocom defaults) and then starts reading and writing to or from it.
+Any data received from the port, before it has been configured are discarded.
+If picocom is run with **--noinit** then it immediately starts reading and writing data to and from the remote port (as the port is assumed already configured).

+- Interactive commands that change the port's settings or change the status of the modem-control lines, are executed in an asynchronous manner, which may be a bit confusing.
+That is, you may not get an immediate indication of a command's failure to affect the port, but the *true* status of the port *will* be updated (it a short while) and you *can* verify it using the **C-v** (show port settings) command.

 # EXITING PICOCOM